fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 ## Applications of a treemap

 Use a treemap to display hierarchical information presented using a tree structure.
 You can, for instance, use a treemap to show the folder structure of a system.
-You can also use it to study patterns and occurrences in a large data set, since the color and the size dimensions are correlated.
+You can also use it to study patterns and occurrences in a large dataset since the color, and the size dimensions are correlated.

 ## Visualization of a treemap